ErfanNamira/ytget-gui/README.md

-# 🎬 YTGet GUI — YouTube Downloader
+# 🎬 YTGet — Cross-Platform YouTube Downloader

-**YTGet GUI** is a sleek, user-friendly desktop application built with Python and PySide6 that helps you download YouTube videos, playlists, and music effortlessly using **yt-dlp**.
-This Windows `.exe` version is portable and standalone — no Python installation required.
+**YTGet GUI** is a modern, lightweight, and user-friendly desktop application built with **Python** and **PySide6**.
+Powered by **yt-dlp**, it makes downloading YouTube videos, playlists, and music simple and efficient.

+- 🖥️ **Cross-Platform:** Runs seamlessly on **Windows**, **macOS**, and **Linux**.
+- 📦 **Standalone:** Each release comes with all dependencies bundled, so it works right out of the box.
+- ⚡ **Optimized & Stable:** Designed for smooth performance with smart resource handling, and built-in update management.
+- 🎵 **Versatile:** Supports full videos, playlists, and music downloads in multiple formats.

+Whether you’re grabbing a single clip or archiving an entire channel, **YTGet** delivers a polished and seamless experience on every operating system.

 ---